adrsimon-pathology/CSF1R_positive_macrophages_in_angiosarcoma/README.md

 Supplementary_Material_Proteomics_clusters_AS_subtypes.cys: This file contains the Cytoscape STRING PPI analyses of proteomic clusters of angiosarcoma subtypes.

 Supplementary_Methods_Script_IHC_analyses_AS.R: R script for IHC analyses

+Supplementary_Methods_Script_Limma_AS_subtypes.R: Script for proteomic analyses for AS subtypes.